8 E-commerce Challenges Tech Can Solve In The Fashion And Apparel Industry

 c.
 Creating and maintaining bundles, offers, and promotions

-The fashion and apparel industry online[7] runs more promotional campaigns than other industries.
+The fashion and apparel e-commerce industry [7] runs more promotional campaigns than other industries.
 These promotions include buy one get one free, buy two get one free, and discounts.
 The reason for this is the seasonality and the trendiness of fashion and apparel.
 These products must be sold while they are in season and trending.
 With promotions to back them, you create demand and thus sales.

 But, managing offers and promotions across different marketplaces for select products is a demanding task.
 First, you’ll need to determine what kind of promotion to run for your seasonal product, what prices to sell them at, and accordingly organize your inventory for distribution.
 This includes dedicating inventory for bundles and kits.
 Products must be clubbed together for promotions, which is a very granular effort that requires care and complete visibility to avoid errors.